mozilla/skywriter/docs/pluginguide/template.html.markdown

 Should you wish to have an attribute in the resulting document prefixed with an underscore, simply begin your attribute name with 2 underscores.
 (Is this a common scenario?
-If you know of another scenario where attribute names are prefixed with _, please inform the Bespin-Core mailing list using [bespin-core at googlegroups dot com].
+If you know of another scenario where attribute names are prefixed with _, please inform the Skywriter-Core mailing list using [skywriter-core at googlegroups dot com].

 if="${some_boolean}" Attributes
 -------------------------------